JaMaLa1111/create-station-voices/README.md

 6. **Auto-Populate Profiles**
    Automatically detects and populates profiles for all trains scheduled to pass the station.

+7. **Speaker Block**
+   A cheap speaker block that can be linked to already placed announcers and will act as a secondary speaker for the announcer

+Additionally beginning with v0.9.0-beta all blocks feature ponder scenes.

 ~~Currently all Block textures are missing~~<br>
 Textures and mod logo added in v0.5.0-beta, all textures can become subject to change.